Jodhpuri

-A Jodhpuri suit, also known as a Jodhpuri bandhgala (lit. ‘closed neck’), is a formal suit from Rajasthan, India.
+A Jodhpuri suit or bandhgala (lit. ‘closed neck’), is a formal suit from Rajasthan, India.
 It originated in the erstwhile princely Jodhpur State in former Rajputana and gained popularity in India during the mid-19th to mid-20th century.
 It consists of a coat and trousers, sometimes accompanied by a vest.
 It brings together a shorter cut with hand-embroidery escorted by the waistcoat.
 The suit combines elements of traditional Indian attire with Western tailoring, emerging in the late 19th and early 20th centuries during the princely rule in Rajasthan.
 Initially popular among Rajput royalty and aristocracy, especially during the British Raj, the Jodhpuri suit has evolved into a symbol of formal and ceremonial wear in India.